 At Creighton University, we’re committed to preparing students to work for the greater good.
 That means going where there’s a need and providing the opportunity to work in a wide variety of clinical settings with diverse patient populations.
 That’s why we have expanded our suite of health sciences degree programs in Phoenix with a new campus featuring a full four-year medical school and physician assistant, nursing, pharmacy, physical therapy and occupational therapy programs.

-The largest Catholic health professions educator in the nation, Creighton University is preparing students for a workforce that demands their commitment to innovative care and service.
+As one of the largest Catholic health professions educators in the nation, Creighton University is preparing students for a workforce that demands their commitment to innovative care and service.

 New Health Sciences Campus

 The 195,000-square-foot Phoenix campus opened in 2021 at Park Central in midtown Phoenix.
 The campus will be home to nearly 900 students by 2025.